 Yarn Bombing: The Art of Crochet and Knit Graffiti

-By Mandy Moore and Leanne Prain (Arsenal Pulp Press, September 2009)
+Co-authored by Mandy Moore and Leanne Prain (Arsenal Pulp Press, September 2009).
+Now in its third printing.

 An inspiring and unforgettable look at the world of knit graffiti and the creative folks behind it, Yarn Bombing deserves a place on any hip crafter’s bookshelf.